 I’ve been on lots of beach tours where I’ve gone on a 4×4 off-road adventure on a beach – I did it at Noosa, Fraser Island and Rainbow Beach.
 I’ve never actually driven on the beach myself though!
 A beach drive is a pretty scary concept for someone who didn’t grow up with the experience of beach driving.
-There are so many things you need to be aware off before you set off on that first beach drive so you need to be prepared.
+There are so many things you need to be aware of before you set off on that first beach drive so you need to be prepared and learn how to drive 4WD on the sand.

-Although we recently switched the tyres on my 4WD car to off-road tyres to give us a bit more flexibility my car is, unfortunately, a bit low for proper off-road driving on the beach where there is soft sand.
-Our long term plan is to buy a bigger 4WD car next time so we can go on some proper off-road adventures (and maybe also buy ourselves a caravan which is a big dream of ours when we’ve finished renovations on our house!).
+Although we recently switched the tyres on my 4WD car to off-road tyres to give us a bit more flexibility my car is, unfortunately, a bit low for proper off-road driving on sand.
+Our long term plan is to buy a bigger 4WD car next time so we can go on some proper off-road adventures (and maybe also buy ourselves a caravan which is a big dream of ours when we’ve finished renovations on our house which seem to be taking forever!).
+So at some point, I’ll be searching for the best car for beach driving in Australia but, for now, I’ve reached out to some other bloggers to get their beach driving tips.

 Fancy trying beach driving in your 4WD?
-This post will help prepare you for taking your first off-road beach drive in Australia!
+This post about driving on sand will help prepare you for taking your first off-road beach drive in Australia!

 Tips for 4WD driving in Australia